-After a thorough negotiation the Grateful Dead they decided to allow us to continue to distribute the music, but we couldn't generate any revenues doing it.
+We hired counsel of our own and fought them.
+In the end, they decided to allow us to continue to distribute the music, but we couldn’t generate any revenues.
 Not even as a not for profit company.
-The banner ads that were paying the bills would need to be removed.

-If our website was the box, peer to peer was outside the box and we just couldn’t get there.
-We came up with idea of scheduled download slots where fans would get a specific time that they could download their show, and few other bad ideas that all revolved around central distribution from our website.
+All of our solutions revolved around our website.
+That was the box that I couldn’t think outside of.
+We came up with idea of scheduled download slots where fans would get a specific time that they could download their show, and few others that all revolved around distribution from our website.